ScaledMap/LoadOut/README.md

 about and updates
 -----------------------------------------
 The linux application has been updated.
-The windows application is way behind the linux build at the moment
+The windows application is way behind the linux build at the moment edit may 16: changed the background for categories. can be adjusted in the customize.ini.
+Design feels 100 percent better now.
+I have a ton of bookmarks so sometimes bugs slip through when i test it without many entries.

 edit may 14:Fixed a bug with the filepicker.
 Added A bigscreen mode that kind of looks like speeddial.
 It isn't set as the default loadin because it looks a little wonky if there arent many bookmarks in a category.
 Added the foundation for a feedreading webapp. refractored the application a bit.
 Going to rearange the database around images and rss.